robertjshiller/screenpledge/master_document.md

 ### **4.5 The Auth Gate & Session Management**

 -   The application's root widget is an `AuthGate` view located in the `auth` feature.
 It watches the Supabase `onAuthStateChange` stream and the user's `Profile` to handle session management and initial routing, as detailed in Section 2.1.

+### **✅ NEW: 4.6 Offline-First & Caching Strategy**

+-   **Philosophy:** The app is designed with an offline-first approach for the core user experience.
+The UI will primarily read from a local on-device cache, ensuring the app is fast and functional regardless of network connectivity.
+The network is used for synchronization.
+-   **Core Experience (Offline Capable):** The Dashboard, goal tracking, and `daily_results` history are fully available offline.
+-   **Gated Features (Online Only):** Features requiring real-time data or financial transactions (Rewards Marketplace, Settings management, Onboarding) are gracefully disabled when offline.
+-   **Technology:**
+    *   **`sqflite`:** Used for caching structured, relational data like the `daily_results` history.
+    *   **`shared_preferences`:** Used for caching simpler, singular objects like the user's `Profile` and the active `Goal`.
+-   **Synchronization Model:** The app uses a "Sync on Resume" pattern.
+Data is loaded instantly from the local cache, and a background sync is triggered to fetch fresh data from the server, which then updates the cache and the UI.
+All sync operations are "Command-Based," meaning the client can only submit new information (like raw usage data); it cannot overwrite the server's authoritative history.

 ---